djzaragoza/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. convenience helpers and routing

 - [ ] Describe Middleware?
+    type of software that stands in between applications and operating systems.
+Almost like an invisible layer filled with data that communicate and enable the data

 - [ ] Describe a Resource?
+    any type of source that resembles data that can be called by api points

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? success message will be returned

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? use express router and a separate route handler

 ## Project Setup